menel972/UGC-flutter-app/README.md

 # About UGC Clone App

-I made this this clone of cinemas UGC app to improve my flutter and firebase skills.
+I made this clone of cinemas UGC app to improve my flutter and firebase skills.

 I add an administrator interface to easily <strong>add, update and remove</strong> films or cinemas.